Game.com: Game.com Pocket Pro

 Because of poor sales with the original Game.com, Tiger developed an updated version known as the Game.com Pocket Pro.
 The console was shown at the American International Toy Fair in February 1999, and was later shown along with several future games at E3 in May 1999.
 The Game.com Pocket Pro had been released by June 1999, with a retail price of $29.99.
-The new console was available in five different colors: green, orange, pink, purple, and teal.
+The new console was available in six different colors: black (backlit model), green, orange, pink, purple, and teal.

 Although it lacked color like its predecessor, the Pocket Pro was reduced in size to be equivalent to the Game Boy Pocket.
 The screen size was also reduced, and the new console featured only one cartridge slot.
 Unlike the original Game.com, the Pocket Pro required only two AA batteries.
-The Game.com Pocket Pro included a phone directory, a calendar and a calculator, but lacked Internet capabilities.
+The Game.com Pocket Pro included a phone directory, a calendar and a calculator, but lacked Internet capabilities outside high score submitting.

 The Game.com Pocket Pro's primary competitor was the Game Boy Color.
 Despite several games based on popular franchises, the Game.com console line failed to sell in large numbers, and was discontinued in 2000 because of poor sales.
 The Game.com was a commercial failure, with less than 300,000 units sold, although the idea of a touchscreen would later be used successfully in the Nintendo DS, released in 2004.